Michael Duignan (hurler): Meath

 Duignan was appointed manager of the Meath senior hurling team on 28 November 2001.
 His opening season in charge saw Meath lose all of their National League games before suffering relegation to Division 2 at the end of the campaign.
 The subsequent Leinster Championship campaign saw Meath record victories over Carlow and Laois before exiting the provincial championship at the quarter-final stage with a defeat by Dublin.
 Meath's championship came to an end after a 1-20 to 1-11 defeat by Duignan's native Offaly in the All-Ireland Qualifiers.

 Duignan's second National League campaign in charge saw Meath finish in second position in Division 2B before qualifying for the winners' group and a chance to qualify for the final.
 On 17 April 2003, Duignan and his three selectors withdrew their services after the Meath County Board failed to fulfil a request to postpone a round of club matches in advance of a crucial league game against Antrim.
 The management team returned to their positions before the start of the Leinster Championship, however, Meath suffered a 0-17 to 2-10 defeat by Carlow.
 On 17 September 2003, Duignan stepped down as Meath manager.

 Offaly

 In May 2004, Duignan accepted an invitation from team manager, Mike McNamara, to help out with the coaching of the Offaly senior team in advance of the Leinster Championship.
 The team secured back-to-back victories before suffering a 2-12 to 1-11 defeat by Wexford in the Leinster final.
 Duignan's side eventually exited the championship with All-Ireland Qualifier defeat by Clare.

 Administrative career

 In October 2019, it was confirmed that Duignan intended to run for the position of chairman of the Offaly County Board, after expressing strong criticism of the Executive over a number of years.
-On 10 December 2019, he was elected to the position of chairman, having defeated incumbent Tommy Byrne by 76 votes to 62.
+On 10 December 2019, he was elected to the position of chairman, having defeated incumbent Tommy Byrne by 76 votes to 62; he served a five-year term.